alexindigo/libereco/README.md

 You can specify all the config parameters on start time:

 ```
 index=maintenance.html path=/var/www/theme2 port=1337 npm start libereco
 ```

-Open your favorite latest webkit browser and liberate your photos. :)
+Open your favorite modern browser and liberate your photos. :)

 ## Browser support